lkspodmol/iloaderr/README.md

 - Set a "default" account to automatically log into
 - Import SideStore account info automatically
 - Mount DDI and open sidestore after installation
-- Check for developer mode and warn about it if not enabled

 ## License